Lionsberg/old-lionsberg-wiki/The Way/The Lionsberg System/Governance Guide/Organizations The Lionsberg Way.md

 12. Rebirth

 The desire of the Lionsberg System is to move towards a future in which these cycles are occurring in a [[Way]] that benefits [[All]], and in which each birth and dissolution enriches the topsoil of the ecosystem from which diverse [[New]] forms of life continually emerge.

+## Rebirth
+People and resources are recycled into other organizations within the [[Meta Federation]].
+This makes dissolution a happy and reasonable phase of an organization, rather than a tragedy followed by abandonment.